Populating Galaxies Into Halos Via Machine Learning on the Simba Simulation: SUMMARY

 \section{SUMMARY}

-In this work, our primary goal is to enable ML models to predict the baryonic properties of halos from an entire N-body simulation, irrespective of the location or nature of the galaxy.
-The limitations of previous works in this area were in incorporating the subgroups involving satellite and quenched galaxies.
-Using the {\sc Caesar} catalogues, we separate galaxies into centrals and satellites, then build regressor models for both subgroups to predict baryonic contents within them.
-To add the quenched galaxies to our framework, we pass the data through a pre-classifier.
-Then we train a regressor on the SF component of the classified data.
-The final accuracy depends on the results from both layers of ML algorithms.
-The ML frameworks show good accuracy even for fluctuating properties that have previously been more difficult to predict from halo properties alone, such as the SFR, \HI\ mass, and H$_2$ mass.
-The frameworks show improved results for higher redshifts (\autoref{fig:scatterz}) since \simba has fewer quenched galaxies for $z=1, 2$ than at $z=0$.
-A decrease in the number of quenched galaxies decreases the error in predictions from the classifier, which in turn enhances the performance of the regressor.
+In this work, our primary goal is to enable ML models to predict the baryonic properties of halos across an entire N-body simulation, independent of the galaxy’s location or type.
+Previous studies have often struggled to incorporate subgroups such as satellite and Q galaxies.
+Using the {\sc Caesar} catalogs, we first separate galaxies into centrals and satellites, and then train dedicated regressors for each subgroup to predict their baryonic content.
+To include Q galaxies in MIG, we apply a pre-classifier step and train the regressor only on the SF subset of the classified data, with Q galaxies assigned representative mean values.
+The final accuracy therefore reflects the combined performance of both ML layers.
+MIG achieves strong accuracy even for fluctuating properties that have traditionally been difficult to predict from halo properties alone, such as SFR, \HI\ mass, and H$2$ mass—particularly when using the fraction-based approach alongside accurate $M*$ predictions.
+At higher redshifts (\autoref{fig:scatterz}), the regressors perform better, reflecting the lower Q fraction in \simba\ at $z=1,2$ compared to $z=0$.
+However, this reduced Q population also makes the classifier more biased toward the SF set, leading to a modest decline in classification accuracy.

-An interesting result was that, in most cases, the ML frameworks yielded somewhat better predictions when predicting the fraction relative to $M_*$, and then multiplying by the predicted $M_*$ value (see \autoref{fig:rmse_scatter} and \autoref{fig:scatterz}).
-This is somewhat counter-intuitive since it involves predicting two quantities separately and then multiplying them. but it turns out that the ML predicts $M_*$ quite accurately, so this does not hinder the overall predictive power.
-In the meantime, by dividing by $M_*$, the properties remove the ``bigger is bigger'' effect in the quantities, allowing the ML to focus on more subtle differences.
-At $z = O$, the fraction-based approach clearly showed better results for almost all the predictions, particularly in terms of not introducing a mass-dependent bias, while at $z = 1, 2$, it was less clear but the overall predictions were better.
-Hence the fractions-based approach seems to be the preferred alternative to optimize the accuracy.
+One interesting result is that in all cases our ML framework performed better when predicting the fraction relative to $M_*$ and then multiplying by the predicted $M_*$ (see \autoref{fig:rmse_scatter} and \autoref{fig:scatterz}).
+This may seem counterintuitive, since it requires predicting two separate quantities and combining them, but the ML models predict $M_*$ with such high accuracy that this does not reduce overall performance.
+In fact, working with fractions removes the simple ``bigger is bigger" scaling effect, allowing the models to focus on more subtle variations.
+For satellite galaxies, the fraction-based approach consistently outperforms the direct method across nearly all properties, particularly by reducing mass-dependent biases.
+At $z=1,2$, the advantage is less dramatic for centrals but still present, with results generally favoring the fraction-based approach.
+Overall, this makes the fraction-based method the preferred strategy for maximizing accuracy.